 Hatha yoga and meditation classes, yoga for people living with cancer, yoga for healthy lower backs, and specialist yoga classes for women - including pregnancy yoga and post natal yoga - in Bristol and Stroud, with Frankie Duggan.
-Yoga is a highly practical, experiential system which aims to bring more balance, ease, and harmony into everyday life.
-By working attentively with the body and breath, and taking time to notice our responses, habits and patterns - be they physical, mental or emotional - we gradually learn to move more efficienrly, with less effort and more grace.
+Yoga is practical and experiential.
+When we work attentively with the body and breath, and take time to notice our responses, habits and patterns - be they physical, mental or emotional - we gradually learn to move more efficiently, with less effort and more grace.
 Through our practice we come to a place of greater ease with ourselves and, ultimately, with the world around us.

-I first came to yoga as a student, looking for ways of coping with exam stress, and quickly realised that I had found much more!
+I first came to yoga as a student, to help cope with exam stress, and quickly realised that I had found much more!
 I was lucky to have a teacher who inspired me with her joyous and open approach to the vast subject that is yoga.
-After class, I left with a sense of physical well-being and connection with my body, and I also found that I felt more in touch with myself at a deeper level, and more at peace with the world around me.
+After classes, I felt more "joined up" physically, but also more in touch with myself at a deeper level, and more at peace with the world.
 I have continued to discover in yoga a deeply nourishing and resourcing practice, which has helped me through many changes in my life - not least becoming a mother, and the death of my own mother.
-To get on my mat each day is not always easy, but it consistently rewards me with a sense of space and connection with myself, and the possibility of taking this out into my daily life.
+To get on my mat each day is not always easy, but it consistently brings me back to that connection with myself, and the possibility of taking this out into my daily life.

-I have teaching diplomas from the British Wheel of Yoga, Bihar School of Yoga, and from Birthlight, which specialises in teaching yoga to pregnant and postnatal women.
-I have also trained to teach yoga to people living with cancer, and as a teacher of the specialist Yoga for Healthy Lower Backs Course.
+I have teaching diplomas from the British Wheel of Yoga, Bihar School of Yoga, and from Birthlight.
+I have also completed specialist training to teach yoga to people living with cancer, and people with chronic back pain.
 I regularly attend CPD days and longer courses, so that I can keep learning and evolving personally and professionally.

-I am lucky to have a beautiful yoga studio in Stroud, and from here I also offer workshops and longer sessions at weekends, dedicated meditation classes, a weekly yoga class just for women, and a Yoga for Healthy Lower Backs class.
+I am lucky to have a beautiful yoga studio in Stroud, and from here I also offer workshops and longer sessions at weekends, dedicated meditation classes, a weekly yoga class just for women, and a session for people experiencing persistent pain.
 Birth preparation sessions, workplace sessions, One-to-ones, and mentoring support for new teachers are available on request.